Environment | In harmony with nature

 Bridgestone Nature Reserve (United States)

-BSAM continues to remain dedicated and involved with the TNC and its neighbors, and in 2019, participated in the Bridgestone Nature Reserve at Chestnut Mountain inaugural Community Day celebration.
-In addition, they donated $50,000 for South Carolina forest carbon program from the Bridgestone Trust Fund in 2021 and renewed this commitment in 2022 with focus on Longleaf Pine Research.
+BSAM remains dedicated and involved with the TNC and its neighbors, and in 2019, participated in the Bridgestone Nature Reserve at Chestnut Mountain inaugural Community Day celebration.
+In addition, in 2021 BSAM tapped into the Bridgestone Trust Fund to donate US$50,000 to the South Carolina Forest Carbon Program, and renewed this commitment in 2022 with a focus on Longleaf Pine Research.
+As a result of this renewed commitment, this project is reaching multiple audiences, including scientists sharing research, agency partners who manage forests and private landowners learning how to implement best practices on their land.

 https://www.youtube.com/watch?v=0zHK9qbhkqA

-Also, seven of the Bridgestone Group manufacturing locations in the U.S. and Mexico are Certified Wildlife Habitats.
-The Group works with the Wildlife Habitat Council to help manage the more than 930 hectares in the program to foster habitat conservation and improve biodiversity.
+Also, five of the Group’s manufacturing locations in the U.S. and Mexico are Certified Wildlife Habitats.
+The Group works with the Wildlife Habitat Council to help manage the more than 300 hectares in the program to foster habitat conservation and improve biodiversity.

 Bridgestone Environmental Education Classroom and Habitat (United States)

 To help inspire the next generation’s interest in the natural environment, Bridgestone Americas established the Bridgestone Environmental Education Classroom and Habitat (BEECH) at the Warren County facility in Tennessee.
 Students in pre-kindergarten through fifth grade learn about wildlife habitats, water conservation and how to care for the environment.
-Since it was founded in 2008, over 33,000 students have visited the BEECH and the program has expanded to four counties in Tennessee and to include programs for homeschooled children.
+Since it was founded in 2008, over 34,000 students have visited BEECH with over 104,000 hours of learning, and the program has expanded to four counties in Tennessee and to include programs for homeschooled children.
+The program continues to grow each year.
 BEECH is a fully integrated part of the Warren County school curriculum.

 Relevant information